ASD-Blueprint/desktop.gov.au/program/engagement/deploy.md

 * The customer agency
 * Technology partner (optional)

-## Tools, Templates and Guidance
+## Tools, templates and guidance

 * User guides
 * User stories
 * Sprint plan
 * Feature log

-## Enabling Services
+## Enabling services

-* The community.desktop.gov.au community portal: for asking questions, [FAQ](faq.html), and understanding which agencies are using the [Blueprint](/blueprint).
+* The [community.desktop.gov.au](https://community.desktop.gov.au/) community portal: for asking questions, [FAQ](faq.html), and understanding which agencies are using the [Blueprint](/blueprint).
-* The desktop.gov.au website: for information, the latest version of the Blueprint, and knowledge articles.
+* The [desktop.gov.au](https://desktop.gov.au/) website: for information, the latest version of the Blueprint, and knowledge articles.

 ## Benefits